nomike/ukulelesongbook/README.md

 nomike's Ukulele Songbook
 =========================

-This repository contains chordpro files and scripts to re-create nomike's ukulele Songbook.
-It is not to be published publicly due to copyright reasons but might be handed around on a fair use basis for private use.
+This repository contains scripts to create nomike's ukulele Songbook.

 The song book comes in a ukulele and a guitar flavour.
 The main difference is that the guitar flavour uses guitar-chord-diagrams for standard tuning (EADGBE) whereas the ukulele flavour uses chord diagrams specific to the ukulele standard tuning (GCEA).
-But it is also possible to specify songs or versions of them to appear only in one of the editions.
+It is also possible to specify songs or versions of them to appear only in one of the editions.
 See below for details.

 Dependencies
 ------------